justingarfield/dotfiles/windows11/fresh-install/README.md

 ### Binary Value breakdown

-In order to understand WTF is even remotely going on with the values being saved, we need to break this all out.
+In order to understand what is even remotely going on with the values being saved, we need to break this all out.

 When you save your first settings for the Night light, you'll find that the registry values look something like:
 `43,42,01,00,0a,02,01,00,2a,06,ae,eb,c2,a8,06,2a,2b,0e,23,43,42,01,00,02,01,ca,14,0e,04,00,ca,1e,0e,10,00,cf,28,d0,26,ca,32,0e,12,2e,2a,00,ca,3c,0e,06,2e,24,00,00,00,00,00`.

 Good times, right?
 So easy to deciper...LOL!
-Let's break this shit down...
+Let's break this down...

 | What? | Example | Description |
 |-|-|-|